brycepfrimmer/test_dg_connection.aspx/README.md

 * The AVR code is inside a `<script runat="server">` tag.
 This eliminates the need for a code-behind file and makes the test page easy to install.
 Generally embedding server-side code in your ASPX is a bad idea--but it's just perfect for this use case.

-* Check out the `PingSerer` and `CheckPort` subroutines for how to programmatically ping a server and check that a port is open.
+* Check out the `PingServer` and `CheckPort` subroutines for how to programmatically ping a server and check that a port is open.

 >A warning about single-page ASPX pages: Don't use global variables with a single page file like this.
 Keep all your variables local to subroutines and functions.
 This may be a bug and we are investigating that.